ethereum/ethereum-org-website/src/content/nft/index.md

 Eth2 in a single year stands to consume 5,256,000 kWh.
 With a potential of 788,940,000,000 - 3,153,600,000,000 transactions processed in that time.

 <InfoBanner emoji=":evergreen_tree:">
   If you think these stats are incorrect or can be made more accurate, please raise an issue or PR.
+These are estimates by the ethereum.org team made using publicly accessible information and the current Eth2 design.
+This doesn't represent an official promise from the Ethereum foundation.
 </InfoBanner>